The Blog

 By Bernard O'Keeffe

 I started watching Nick Hornby’s State of the Union determined to follow the advice of Lucy Mangan in her five-star Guardian review and not binge it all in one sitting.
 I failed.
-Ten ten-minute dramas.
-I wolfed the whole lot down.
-I’m sure short-form comedy isn’t meant to be watched like this.
-Each episode should … Read more
+Ten ten-minute dramas and I wolfed the whole lot down without getting up from the table.
+I’m sure short-form comedy isn’t meant to … Read more

 London Made Us by Robert Elms